mahyar-amiri/SDNS/README.md

 > Don't forget to leave a Star ⭐

-A GUI IPv4 DNS Server Changer
+An IPv4 DNS Server Changer

 <!-- TOC -->
 * [Download](#download)